pixelhumain/GoGoCartoJs/README.md

 Overview
 --------

-GoGoCartoJs is fast, ergonomic and responsive.
+GoGoCartoJs is fast, ergonomic, responsive and fully configurable.

 It can be instanciated in few lines from a DOM element, a taxonomy (i.e. filters/categories) and a dataset (distant or local).
 Both taxonomy and data need to be JSON objects.